-*PLEASE READ ENTIRE DESCRIPTION BEFORE BOOKING! ***Please check in before 4 PM in the Winter months & before 7 PM in the Summer months.*** In-Ko-Pah Spirit Retreat is a Sky Show of Stars and Powerful Energy!
+*PLEASE READ ENTIRE DESCRIPTION BEFORE BOOKING! ***Please check in before 5 PM in the Winter months & before 7 PM in the Summer months.*** In-Ko-Pah Spirit Retreat is a Sky Show of Stars and Powerful Energy!
 Located in far E. San Diego County High Desert area of Jacumba Hot Springs, CA 91934.
 Not far from the U.S. Mexican Border.
 Considered part of the In-Ko-Pah Mountains.
 You will be traveling 1.6 miles on a dirt road with some bumps & ruts to reach Inkopah Spirit Retreat which sets on 10 acres off the Utility Grid.
+When it rains the road can get slick and 4 or all wheel drive might be necessary and in some areas the dirt turns to clay and vehicles may get stuck.
 Great Views & Hiking!
 Four Camps to Choose from: 1.
 Home Base - available for retreat, ceremony, ritual & camping.
 Host is available to facilitate: Retreats, Ceremonies, Meditation & Eclectic Energy Process by special arrangement.
 Sites 2 & 3 are more remote .13 of a mile from Home Base and campers need to pack gear in on a rough trail.
 2. Vortex - Given this name because a shaman visited my property and claimed there was a energy vortex at this spot.
 3. Earth Shrine - given this name because there was "Your Wish for the World" ceremony held here where participants wrote down their wish for the world and placed it in wooden box and hid them in the crevices and rocks.
 4. Water Tank - site with an awesome view of Imperial Valley and on clear days you can see the Salton Sea.
 Stars!
 Stars! and more Stars!
 This site has two (2) fire pits and can accommodate up to 10 campers.
 Or you can walk the property with host and choose your own site.
 On arrival you will most likely be greeted by Bosco my dog.
 He is friendly and his barking is just to let me know you have arrived.
 I also have 5 hens and 2 cats.
 The most common remarks that visiting campers have are; "Such special energy present here.
-So peaceful, healing and therapeutic!"
-BEWARE - This is Rattle Snake Country!
-Bring a Comb to Dislodge any Cholla Cactus that may get attached to your Skin or Clothing.*I would suggest checking the Extended Weather Forecast before Booking.
+So peaceful, healing and therapeutic!" ***BEWARE - This is Rattle Snake Country!
+Bring a Comb to Dislodge any Cholla Cactus that may get attached to your Skin or Clothing.***I would suggest checking the Extended Weather Forecast before Booking and in rainy weather the dirt road can get muddy and impassable.
 Extreme winds occur in this area, at times!
 And PLEASE!
 There is no Trash Removal Service here off the Grid, So What You Bring in, Please Pack Out "Leave No trace".
 Thank you!
 LGBQT+ Friendly!

 - Check in: After 2PM